Timeline of Mars Science Laboratory: Equipment status

-Since early 2015, the percussive mechanism in the drill that helps chisels into rock has had an intermittent electrical short circuit.
+Since early 2015, the percussive mechanism in the drill that chisels into rock has had an intermittent electrical short circuit.

 In December 2016, the motor inside the drill caused a malfunction that prevented the rover from moving its robotic arm and driving to another location.
 The fault is in the drill feed motor - internal debris is suspected.
-The fault was determined to be limited to the drill mechanism and the rover started moving again on December 9.
+The fault was determined to be limited to the drill mechanism and the rover started moving again on 9 December.
 The robotic arm is functional, and the Curiosity team performed diagnostics on the drill mechanism throughout 2017.
-On June 4, 2018, NASA announced that Curiosity's ability to drill has been sufficiently restored by changing the drilling methods.
+On 4 June 2018, NASA announced that Curiosity's ability to drill has been sufficiently restored by changing the drilling methods.

-Since September 15, 2018, a glitch in Curiosity's active computer (Side-B) has prevented Curiosity from storing science and key engineering data.
-On October 3, 2018, the JPL began operating Curiosity on its backup computer (Side-A).
+Since 15 September 2018, a glitch in Curiosity's active computer (Side-B) has prevented Curiosity from storing science and key engineering data.
+On 3 October 2018, the JPL began operating Curiosity on its backup computer (Side-A).
 Curiosity will store science and engineering data normally using its Side-A computer until the cause of the glitch in Side-B is determined and remedied.